Hayden-Cao/STM32F446RE_Peripheral_Drivers/README.md

 The drivers are written based off information given from the Udemy Course: Mastering Microcontroller and Embedded Driver Development by Fastbit Brain Academy and the microcontroller reference manual.

-There will be drivers for GPIO and serial communications such as I2C, SPI, and UART.
+There will be drivers for GPIO and serial communications such as I2C, SPI, and USART.

 Current Progress: